main-branch/rspec-path_matchers/README.md

     expect(File.stat(path).owned?).to be true # This just checks if UID matches script runner
     ```

-    With Your API (Declarative Style):
+    With this API (Declarative Style):

     ```ruby
     # This code describes the WHAT.
 The implementation details are hidden.